-Between misaligned expectations and similar miscommunications, working with outside counsel can be a significant hurdle in attempting to maximize efficiency.
+Between misaligned expectations and similar miscommunications, working with outside counsel can have significant hurdles when attempting to maximize efficiency.

 However, data-driven solutions can be used to not only promote greater efficiency but also optimize transparency.
 This heightened transparency helps to get in-house and outside counsel on the same page and cut down on stymieing miscommunications in billing expectations.